BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 An invoice is the basis of payment requests on lightning.
 Most other lightning payment request formats build on top of invoices.
 How they work on a technical level is defined in [BOLT 11](https://github.com/lightning/bolts/blob/master/11-payment-encoding.md).

-Invoices are single use payment requests which have in built expiries which by default is set to 60 minutes.
+Invoices are single use payment requests which have built-in expiries, set to 60 minutes by default.
 Invoice expiration times can be configured for different use cases such as [Hold invoices](https://bitcoinops.org/en/topics/hold-invoices/).
 These have long expiration times that allow a receiver to accept the payment at a later time.

 Invoices can also contain other pieces of meta data useful for users.
 They can have a description added by the requester detailing what the invoice is for.
 A name can also be added to an invoice using [NameDesc](https://github.com/lightning/blips/pull/11), which lets the sender know who they are paying.